-Wholesale Market Subcommittee – May 6 (Webex)
+Wholesale Market Subcommittee – July 8 (Webex)

-Reliability and Operations Subcommittee – May 7 (Webex)
+Reliability and Operations Subcommittee – July 9 (Webex)

-Real-Time Co-optimization Task Force – May 11, and 30 (Webex)
+Real-Time Co-optimization Task Force – July 15, and 22 (Webex)

-Protocol Revision Subcommittee – May 13 (Webex)
+Protocol Revision Subcommittee – July 16 (Webex)

-Battery Energy Storage Task Force – May 16 (Webex)
+Battery Energy Storage Task Force – July 23 (Webex)

-Technical Advisory Committee – May 29 (Webex)
+Technical Advisory Committee – July 29 (Webex)